Maharashtra Assembly to convene next week: New MLAs to be sworn in

 However, it was not clear as to what will be the concession offered by the BJP to the Sena if the Uddhav Thackeray-led party decides to bury the hatchet.

-A senior BJP functionary asserted the party will not compromise on the post of chief minister.
+A senior BJP functionary asserted the party will not compromise on the post of the chief minister.

 The BJP and the Sena are locked in a standoff over the post of chief minister in new government and sharing of ministerial portfolios.